 A council can be made up of between six to 15 councillors, depending on the number set by the individual local government.
 Where the local community, and not the councillors, elect a mayor, councillor numbers are limited to between five to 14.

 In addition to the elected councillors, staff are employed to administer local government, and are overseen by the Chief Executive Officer.

-For more information, visit the Department of Local Government and Communities.
+For more information, visit the Department of Local Government, Sport and Cultural Industries.

 Enrolling to vote in a local government election

 All residents in a local government district who are enrolled on the State Electoral Roll are automatically enrolled on the corresponding local government roll.
 People who own or occupy property within a local government district, can apply to their local government to be included on the roll as an owner/occupier, as long as they are eligible electors.
 A body corporate may apply to have up to two eligible electors to be included on the owner/occupier roll.

 All eligible electors are allowed to vote once in any district or ward for which they are enrolled.
 If a person lives within one local district or ward, and owns or occupies property in a different district or ward, they may be entitled to a vote in both areas, provided they are enrolled for those addresses.
 For more information or to enrol as an owner/occupier, contact your local government.

 Voting in a local government election

 Voting in a local government election is not compulsory in Western Australia.
 However, all electors are strongly encouraged to vote.